sina-taheri/Greedy_LASSO_WOMP/README.md

-# LASSO-type Greedy Algorithms Based on OMP
+# Weighted LASSO-type Greedy Algorithms Based on OMP
 Code used to generate the figures of the article: [*The greedy side of the LASSO: New algorithms for weighted sparse recovery via loss function-based orthogonal mathcing pursuit*](https://arxiv.org/abs/2303.00844) by *Sina Mohammad-Taheri and Simone Brugiapaglia*.

 # Article's abstract